dotnet/docs/docs/fsharp/get-started/get-started-command-line.md

 ---
 title: Get started with F# with command-line tools
-description: Learn how to use F# with the cross-platform .NET Core CLI.
+description: Learn how to use F# on any OS (Windows, MacOS, Linux) with the cross-platform .NET Core CLI.
 keywords: visual f#, f#, functional programming, .NET, .NET Core
 author: cartermp
 ms.author: phcart